 After a long day of snowboarding, I bet your boot liner is soaking wet (relax, we all get sweaty feet).

-Removing the boot liner, allowing it to dry, and letting your snowboard boots air can alleviate some of the smelliness.
+Removing the boot liner, allowing it to dry, and letting your snowboard boots breathe can alleviate some of that stank.

 You could also consider buying a spare set of boot liners to use on alternate snowboarding sessions.
-This could help prevent smelly snowboard boots.
+This can help prevent smelly snowboard boots.

 If you notice a pungent smell coming from your snowboard boots, using a boot or shoe deodorizer can help.

-Some boot deodorizers also have antibacterial properties and kill the bacteria responsible for the smell.
+Some boot deodorizers also have antibacterial properties, killing the bacteria responsible for the smell.

-Here’s a few of the best snowboard boot deodorants.
+Here’s a quick roundup of the best snowboard boot deodorants.

-Extremely powerful shoe spray with a more natural fragrance and great reviews.
+Extremely powerful shoe spray with a more natural fragrance.
 Even worked for my brother and his feet are nasty!

 Novel idea that really works.
 They last for ages too!
 Just pop them in your boots overnight.